ladybug-tools/ladybug-primer/text/components/Clothing_by_Temperature.md

 Estimate levels of clothing using a temperature value or data collection of temperatures to which a human subject is adapting (typically the outdoor air temperature).

-This resulting clothing values can be plugged into the _clothing_ input of the "LB PMV Comfort" component or the "HB PMV Comfort Map".
+This resulting clothing values can be plugged into the _clothing_ input of the "LB PMV Comfort" component or the "LB PET Comfort" component.
+They can also be used in thermal mapping recipes.

 By default, this function derives clothing levels using a model developed by Schiavon, Stefano based on outdoor air temperature, which is implemented in the CBE comfort tool (https://comfort.cbe.berkeley.edu/).